 For instance, a video conference is very similar to an in-person meeting—you can still hear and see people, scheduling conflicts arise, and they take about the same amount of time and energy.
 The only difference is that they’re virtual.

 Other business practices, such as accounts payable automation, are not simply virtual versions of the former paper tray process—it’s a completely digital and controlled process with context that lowers costs.
-AP Automation is a great way to digitize your invoice processing workflows, but that’s only the beginning.
+AP Automation is a great way to digitize your invoice processing workflows and enforce an accounts payable internal control checklist, but that’s only the beginning.
 Once all of your invoice data is digitally stored in a central cloud-based repository, along with any supporting documents, some truly wonderful things can happen:

 - You can add context to your invoice approval process